threefoldtech/mycelium/README.md

 ## Configuration

-Mycelium can be started with a configuration file using the `--config-file` option, which offers the same capabilities as the command line arguments.
+Mycelium can be started with an **optional** configuration file using the `--config-file` option, which offers the same capabilities as the command line arguments.

-If no configuration file is specified with --config-file, Mycelium will search for one in a default location based on the operating system:
+If no configuration file is specified with `--config-file`, Mycelium will search for one in a default location based on the operating system:
   - Linux: $HOME/.config/mycelium.toml
   - Windows: %APPDATA%/ThreeFold Tech/Mycelium/mycelium.toml